 Initial Impact of CBILS on the Invoice Finance market

-With many businesses taking advantage of the opportunity to take interest free money (for the initial 12 months) courtesy of the UK Government, they have been able to temporarily reduce their reliance on other working capital facilities such as invoice finance.
+With many businesses taking advantage of the opportunity to take interest-free money (for the initial 12 months) courtesy of the UK Government, they have been able to temporarily reduce their reliance on other working capital facilities such as invoice finance.

-CBILS has proved an excellent way for businesses to access cash quickly to support their businesses through the pandemic and for many businesses the scheme has been a life line.
+CBILS has proved an excellent way for businesses to access cash quickly to support their businesses through the pandemic and for many businesses the scheme has been a lifeline.
 This has also limited new users of invoice finance facilities who have (in the main) found access to CBILS cash an easy short-term fix.

-Access to funding for businesses post CBILS
+Access to funding for businesses post-CBILS

 If the Coronavirus pandemic has highlighted one thing in the business world, it is the importance of access to liquidity.
-With the end of CBILS looming, there are concerns that availability of credit for businesses could dry up, with funders no longer having the safety blanket of a government guarantee to provide them with the confidence to lend.
+With the end of CBILS looming, there are concerns that the availability of credit for businesses could dry up, with funders no longer having the safety blanket of a government guarantee to provide them with the confidence to lend.

 This issue could be further compounded by the impact on financial performance for businesses and the significant levels of additional short-term debt so many businesses have taken on in the form of Bounce Back Loans and CBILS.
 In addition, the furlough scheme simply cannot last forever.
-The result is that the ability for many businesses to take on additional short-term loans to bolster their working capital is likely to be limited which will leave them needing to explore other ways to raise finance.
+The result is that the ability of many businesses to take on additional short-term loans to bolster their working capital is likely to be limited which will leave them needing to explore other ways to raise finance.

 Invoice Finance to the rescue?

 If your business provides goods/services to other businesses and does so on credit, invoice finance is an option that should not be ignored and could well prove vital to you in the coming years.